jodaz/speedstudy/README.md

 If you still have time left, complete each item without any particular order.

 - [ ]  Project: Do [Javascript30](https://javascript30.com/)
+- [ ]  Course: [M101JS: MongoDB for Node.js Developers](https://university.mongodb.com/courses/M101JS/about) on MongoDB University (Sign up at the start of the Tier and then take the course when it becomes available)
 - [ ]  Course: For when you are bored [Computer Science Crash Course](https://www.youtube.com/playlist?list=PL8dPuuaLjXtNlUrzyH5r6jN9ulIgZBpdo)
 - [ ]  Project: Finish some puzzles from [Coding Game](https://www.codingame.com/training)
 - [ ]  Book: [Algorithm Design](http://www.aupress.ca/books/120226/ebook/99Z_Morin_2013-Open_Data_Structures.pdf) by Jon K., Eva T.